deromemont/lambda-transcode/README.md

 # lambda-transcode

-This project is a POC for a lamda transcode solution
+This project is a POC for a lambda transcode solution

 The idea is to reduce the cost of a transcode and improve the speed of the transcocde too